GGGErnest/ng-ui2qp/projects/ng-ui2qp/README.md

 }
 ```

-3. Provide (normally in the app.module of your app) your new Service as the RouterAdapter to use, here is how:
+3. Provide (normally in the app.module of your app) your new Service as the RouterAdapter to use.

  ```
  // AppModule providers array